 Creating a Budget Template

 When you first start using YNAB, the concept of assigning only the dollars you have right now can feel new and maybe even scary, especially when you want to plan ahead.
 Fear not!
 You can plan ahead while still following the YNAB Method by setting up a budget template.

-A budget template uses Goals and scheduled transactions to plan for you future expenses.
-A budget template will give you the month-ahead view you're wanting without sacrificing the benefits you get from only budgeting what you have.
+A budget template uses Targets and scheduled transactions to plan for you future expenses.
+A budget template will give you the month-ahead view you're wanting without sacrificing the benefits you get from only assigning the money you have.